In this episode…

 Dr. Susan Hewlings: We have many similarities.
 We are both Geminis and we are very straightforward.
 There is no holding anything back.
 Here is the other thing, if somebody wants to find out something, all they have to do is Google us.
 We are straight up.
 That is our area of expertise and what we have to offer.
 We work together.
 We have to and we lay that out at the first meeting.
 It goes back to good communication.
 We establish that right from the get-go and I think most lawyers appreciate it.
 They are busy and that is the way they want it.
 They do not want us holding anything back.

 Dr. Douglas Kalman: I would add that when you are having this interview conversation with the lawyer, sometimes you will already know what the case is or what it is about.
 You could do some due diligence to see what was filed, what are they saying, and the issues from your perception.
-Then you hear from council, what the issues are and you have an intelligent back and forth.
+Then you hear from counsel, what the issues are and you have an intelligent back and forth.
 You can illustrate that you have insight, you know what you are talking about, and then you can discuss the nuances of the issues.
 Most of the time what I find is that when you are having this conversation with the lawyer or lawyers and you show that you are familiar with the topic it becomes more of a formality than the rest of the process of getting hired and working on the case.

 Dr. Susan Hewlings: We put that up at the first meeting.
 That is important.